leonp84/code-institute-project-4/README.md

 5. At the Config Vars section, I clicked Reveal Config Vars.

-6. I added Config Vars (with their associated values, that I got from env.py in my IDE) for the following key:
+6. I added Config Vars (with their associated values, that I got from env.py in my IDE) for the following keys:
 - `SECRET_KEY`
 - `DATABASE_URL`